exyte/FloatingButton/README.md

 `startAngle`
 `endAngle`
-`radius`
+`radius` - distance between center of main button and centers of submenu buttons

 ## Examples

 To try out the FloatingButton examples:
 1. Clone the repo `git clone git@github.com:exyte/FloatingButton.git`.
-2. Open terminal and run `cd <FloatingButtonRepo>/Example`.
+2. Open `<FloatingButtonRepo>/Example`.
-3. Run `pod install` to install all dependencies.
-4. Run `xed .` to open project in the Xcode.
+3. Run `Example.xcodeproj` - framework is imported as a local SPM package.
-5. Try it!
+4. Try it!

 ## Installation